Ralph Jean-Louis

 Ralph Jean-Louis (born 11 September 1968) is a Seychellois football manager and former player.
-He currently manages the Seychelles men's national team.
+He manages the Seychelles men's national team.
 He also used to manage St Michel United, a team in the Seychelles First Division.
 As a player, he played eleven years for the Seychelles national team as a midfielder and striker.
 At club level, he played for Bel Air FC, Anse-aux-Pins FC and St Michel United.
 He won two bronze medals as a player at the Indian Ocean Island Games as well as a gold as a manager.

 Playing career

 Club career

 Jean-Louis played for three clubs in his playing career.
 They were Bel Air FC, Anse-aux-Pins FC and St Michel United.
 He started his career and Bel Air, in an era when Seychellois football teams were based in a particular region.
 Bel Air FC represented the administrative district of Bel Air on the island of Mahé.
 Jean-Louis then moved to Anse-aux-Pins FC (who represented the administrative district of Anse-aux-Pins).
 Jean-Louis next moved to Seychelles First Division club St Michel United.
 Why playing for St Michel United he won the 2001 Seychelles FA Cup and 2003 Seychelles First Division.
 He stopped playing for St Michel United in 2004.